ospqul/OLS50C_RDK_Demo/README.md

 Description:

-Establishes the connection with OLS5000.
+Establishes the connection with the OLS5000.

 #### 3.1.3 Request Normal Start